Tanvik-hub/Tanvik-hub/README.md

 ### 🚀 What I'm Working On

 - 🤖 Building **Agentic AI systems** for automating real-world business workflows
-- 🔎 Building **RAG systems** with vector search, retrieval, reranking, and evaluation
+- 🔎 Building **RAG systems** with vector search, retrieval, re-ranking, and evaluation
 - 🔌 Building **MCP servers and clients** for connecting LLMs with external tools and data
 - ⚙️ Developing production-ready AI applications using **Python, FastAPI, and LLM SDKs**
 - 🧠 Exploring **OpenAI Agents SDK, Google ADK, MCP, RAG, and Agentic Architectures**